tkmars/tkmars.github.io/_posts/2012-12-20-change_lingerie.md

 summary: Client wanted to introduce their brand to a wider audience by offering a generous credit towards their  lingerie.
 ---

+<p>Objective: Client wanted to introduce their brand to a wider audience by offering a generous credit towards their lingerie.</p>

 <a class="zoom" href="{{ site.url }}/images/change lingerie.jpg">
   <img alt="Change Lingerie 1" src="{{ site.url }}/images/change lingerie.jpg"/>
 </a>